google/gae-secure-scaffold-python3/README.md

 ### Configuring Flask and the SECRET_KEY setting

 Set the environment variable FLASK_SETTINGS_FILENAME to the name of a Python file.
-Configuration defaults are loaded from "secure_scaffold.settings".
+Configuration defaults are loaded from "securescaffold.settings".
 The configuration is loaded when you create the Flask application.

 To customize settings, create a Python module that overrides the default settings, and point FLASK_SETTINGS_FILENAME to the file name.
 For example, here's how you can change the name for the session cookie created by Flask: